Buy a Flight

 This strategy is based on the following four key points:

-3.- development of direct routes to specific, local and international, destinations, with sufficient demand to sustain the route, thus guaranteeing better accessibility to the airport and, consequently, to the territory.
+3.- Point-to-Point Connections - development of direct routes to specific, local and international, destinations, with sufficient demand to sustain the route, thus guaranteeing better accessibility to the airport and, consequently, to the territory.

 A.- New Air Routes